osabga/Tic-Tac-Toe/README.md

 The 1 player game was implemented using the Mini Max Algorithm.

-This project was created with the help and colaboration of @samsbg
+This project was created with the help and collaboration of @samsbg

 ## Authors